-As I begin to prepare for the next school year, getting a new planner is the first thing on my to-do list.
+As I begin to prepare for the new year, getting a new planner is the first thing on my to-do list.
 But instead of buying one, I’ll download mine for free!
-There are so many free planners and calendars available for free online.
+There are so many free planners and calendars available free online.
 I actually prefer to use these free planners instead of purchased ones.
 The most obvious reason is the cost savings, but that’s not the only benefit.

 What I like most about these free printable planners and calendars is that I can mix and match pages from various sources to create the perfect custom-made planner.
 I’ve never found a store-bought planner that I was completely happy with.
 Now, I can use the calendar pages from one printable, the weekly planning pages from another, and the checklist from a third source.
 I end up with a planner that meets our needs better than anything I could buy.

 These free printables also make it easy to try a new method of planning.
 You can print a few pages for a trial run, rather than buying an entire planner in the store.
 If you decide the new planning method isn’t a good fit, all you’ve lost is a few pages of paper and a little ink.

 Here are some of the free planners and calendars I’ve found: